Billionaire: Current U.S. dollar billionaires

+World's billionaires.
+Number and total wealth by year.
+Trillions of dollars.

 According to the UBS/PwC Billionaires Report 2019 report released in November 2019, there are currently 2,101 U.S. dollar billionaires worldwide, from 66 countries, with a combined net worth of $8.5 trillion.
 Also according to the report, billionaires have a substantial positive contribution to the sustainability and success of companies controlled by them.
 Billionaire-controlled companies listed on the equity market returned 17.8 percent, compared with the 9.1 percent of the MSCI AC World Index.
 According to the authors of the report, this Billionaire Effect is connected with smart risk-taking and willingness to plan and invest for the long term.

 The majority of billionaires are male, as fewer than 11% (197 of 1,826) on the 2015 list were female billionaires.
 The United States has the largest number of billionaires of any country, with 536 as of 2015, while China, India and Russia are home to 213, 90 and 88 billionaires, respectively.
 As of 2015, only 46 billionaires were under the age of 40, while the list of American-only billionaires, as of 2010, had an average age of 66.

 Different authorities use different methodologies to determine net worth and to rank them, and not all information about personal finances is publicly available.
 In 2019, Forbes counted a record 607 billionaires in the U.S. Over the course of the 2020s, depending on the source and the year, the world's richest person has been reckoned to be Jeff Bezos, Bernard Arnault and family, or Elon Musk.

 From 2014 to 2019, the number of female billionaires grew by 46%.
 That is more than the number of male billionaires in the same period (39%).
 As of 2019 there were 233 female billionaires in the world, compared to 160 in 2013.